 Your doctor may sometimes prescribe Clobetasone Butyrate as a maintenance solution to help stop eczema and other issues from flaring up after they have been addressed with a stronger form of topical cream.
 Additionally, you may be asked to take this medication as part of a combined treatment.
-This means that you will use it with other medications and moisturizers to reduce your risk of symptoms from common skin conditions over time.
+This means that you will use it with other medications and moisturisers to reduce your risk of symptoms from common skin conditions over time.

-How do you use Clobetasone Butyrate?
+How to use Clobetasone Butyrate

-You should only apply this medication directly to the affected area of skin.
+You should only apply this medication directly to the affected area of the skin.
 Clobetasone Butyrate should never be taken by mouth or applied to close to the mouth or eyes.
-If you get this medication into your mouth or eyes, make sure that you rinse the area thoroughly with water.
+If you get this medication in your mouth or eyes, make sure that you rinse the area thoroughly with water.